The step-by-step Netdata tutorial¶

 Now that you configured your Netdata monitoring agent to your exact needs, you’ll dive back into metrics snapshots, updates, and the dashboard’s settings.

-Want to store lots of real-time metrics from Netdata?
-Tweak our custom database to your heart’s content.
+By default, Netdata can store lots of real-time metrics, but you can also tweak our custom database engine to your heart’s content.
 Want to take your Netdata metrics elsewhere?
 We’re happy to help you archive data to Prometheus, MongoDB, TimescaleDB, and others.

 Run Netdata behind an Nginx proxy to improve performance, and enable TLS/HTTPS for better security.